midonet/midonet/docs/flow-based-tunneling.md

 Traditionally, tunnel set-ups are port-based, that is, a tunnel port is created with fixed encapsulations, then all packet emitted from that port would be encapsulated with the same header.

-Starting from version 1.9.0, OpenVSwitch (OVS) supports flow-based tunneling, a technique in which fields in tunnel outer header encapsulation can be defined per flow, instead of per port.
-By OVS version 1.10, port-based tunneling will no longer be supported.
+Starting from version 1.9.0, Open vSwitch (OVS) supports flow-based tunneling, a technique in which fields in tunnel outer header encapsulation can be defined per flow, instead of per port.

 The most significant benefit of flow-based tunneling is the ability to convey information to the underlay - for example, whether the overlay wants to fragment the packet, or passing information about the QoS (via DSCP marking) for a particular flow can now be selected on a per flow basis

-### OpenVSwitch's implementation of flow-based tunneling
+### Open vSwitch's implementation of flow-based tunneling
 Userspace sets flow attributes as it is today, and one of the actions of a flow match would still be output action and the associated port.
-But instead of actually having to identify the egress tunnel vport, a universal tunnel vport would be use for each encapsulation type (GRE, VxLAN, GRE64 ...etc).
+But instead of actually having to identify the egress tunnel vport, a universal tunnel vport would be used for each encapsulation type (GRE, VxLAN, GRE64 ...etc).
 Tunnel peer information would then be set as part of a SET attribute where the following fields can be set:

     1. Tunnel id: up to 64 bits of metadata
     2. Source IPv4 address of the outer header